 Externships "Learning by Serving"

-Through the UNM School of Law's externship program, students gain real world legal skills while working with clients under the supervision of a licensed attorney in a non-profit, government agency, judicial setting or alternative dispute resolution placement.
-Externs will analyze legal problems and explore the various professional roles lawyers play while forming invaluable networking bonds.
-Students will be able to choose from dozens of placements in various areas of practice and with approval, may also tailor an individual externship that meets their interest.
+Through the UNM School of Law's externship program, students gain real world legal skills while working with clients under the supervision of a licensed attorney in a non-profit, government agency, or judicial setting.
+Externs will analyze legal problems and explore the various professional roles lawyers play while gaining skills and forming invaluable networking bonds.

-More information can be found on the Course Description page (scroll down to near the bottom of the page and look under “Clinic and Externships”).
+More information can be found on the Course Description page.
 Carefully read the relevant course descriptions for these classes for further details.

 For Students: Externship Search Process